Are you thinking about taking out an installment loan?

 Before you make any major financial decisions, you should check your credit rating.

-It is always best practice to check your credit rating a few months before you take out a loan.
+It is always best practice to check your credit rating a few months before you take out a guaranteed approval loan.
 There are two important reasons for doing this: Checking the accuracy of the data, and seeing what you can do to improve your score.

 Although credit scores are very thorough, mistakes do happen and it can take a number of months to get them corrected.
 Credit agencies are contacted 8 million times a year to dispute the information, so it isn’t unlikely that you could be impacted.
 Checking in advance gives you all the time you need to check the accuracy and fix any incorrect information.

-You should also look at the score and see what is impacting in and how you can improve it.
+You should also look at the score and see what is impacting in and how you can improve your credit score.
 Every single point matters, so a few tweaks to bring it up slightly will pay dividends when it comes to taking out credit.
 Extending the credit line on your credit cards can bring your balance to limit ratios down, and if you have any late payments, consider delaying your loan applications.
 6 months of clean repayments can substantially increase your score.

 Failing to check your credit before a loan application could result in increased interest rates, or even your application being rejected outright.
 Always check your credit rating before taking out a loan.